-19. Related party transactions
+20. Related party transactions

 The Company's immediate parent company is Bank of Scotland plc.
-The Company regarded by the Directors as the ultimate parent company and ultimate controlling party is Lloyds Banking Group plc, a limited liability company incorporated and domiciled in Scotland, which is also the parent undertaking of the largest group of undertakings for which group financial statements are drawn up and of which the Company is a member.
-Lloyds Bank plc is the parent company of the smallest such group of undertakings.
+The company regarded by the Directors as the ultimate parent company and ultimate controlling party is Lloyds Banking Group plc, a limited liability company incorporated and domiciled in Scotland, which is also the parent undertaking of the largest group of undertakings for which group financial statements are drawn up and of which the Company is a member.
+Bank of Scotland plc is the parent company of the smallest such group of undertakings.
 Copies of the group financial statements may be downloaded via www.lloydsbankinggroup.com.